senzid/items-manager/README.md

 It isn't a Pandora's box.
 At this moment only contains the implementation of api call and custom css files for generic styles, but we can add a localstorage file, traductions, and generic functions used in all project for example.

 # Legal Disclaimer
-The API used in this project is property of ©Wallapop and must be used with their consent.
+The API used in this project is property of ©Platzy.